-The popularity of bicycling as a form of commuting, recreation, exercise and sport has increased over the years, with more than 48 million Americans participating in 2019.
-While bicycling provides countless benefits to riders in terms of efficiency, health, and the environment, with benefit comes risk.
+The popularity of bicycling as a form of commuting, recreation, exercise, and sport has increased over the years, with more than 48 million Americans participating in 2019.
+While bicycling provides countless benefits to riders in terms of efficiency, health, and the environment, with benefits comes risk.

 Common Causes of Bicycle Accidents

 Bicycle accidents can occur anywhere.
 However, bicyclists are often disproportionately injured in these accidents compared to motorists.
 Without a car to shield them, bicyclists have no physical protection other than their helmets.
 Even on neighborhood streets and at low speeds, bicycle accidents result in severe and sometimes fatal injuries.